 1. Fitking ISO Chest Machine

 Our list starts with a chest press machine manufactured by Fitking.

-This particular machine is made of quality steel and can be used for flat and incline presses, so you have a variety of different positions to choose from based on your comfort preferences.
+This machine is made of quality steel and can be used for flat and incline presses, so you have a variety of different positions to choose from based on your comfort preferences.
 The maximum supported weight is 360 lbs (163.3 kg), which is a bit low compared to other machines.